htruong/hackable-consumer-hardware/README.md

 ### Linksys WRT54G (2002)

 The router that started it all.
 It was sued for violating the GPLv2 license.
 Linksys had to publish the source code for the router, and the rest was history.
 It is still now being used and trusted by many many people, 15 years after its first release.
 It can run mesh network, has a huge ham fanbase, and has interchangable antennas.
 What's not to like?

-### The rest and resources

-- Everything that is supported by LEDE/OpenWRT.
-ASUS, Linksys, Netgear routers are notorously good about this.
-- **Where to learn more**: Search for LEDE, OpenWRT, wikidevi, hackaday, ASUS merlin, tomato and derrivatives, Gargoyle-router.

 ## Game Consoles & Handhelds